-In the iconic 1967 movie “The Graduate”, an avuncular businessman takes aside 21-year old college graduate Benjamin Braddock, played by Dustin Hoffman, to give him some advice on where to aim his future.
-With his right arm draped over Ben’s shoulder, Mr. McGuire intones, “I just wanna say one word to you.”
+In the iconic 1967 movie “The Graduate”, an avuncular businessman takes aside 21-year old college graduate Benjamin Braddock, played by Dustin Hoffman.
+He wants to give Ben some advice on where to aim his future.
+With his right arm draped over his shoulder, Mr. McGuire intones, “I just wanna say one word to you.”
 And then, “Just one word.
 Plastics”.
 “There’s a great future in plastics.”

 For all his plasticness, Mr McGuire was right.
 Between when the movie was released and today, the production and use of plastics has increased massively.
-In 1960, 7 million tons of plastic were being produced annually; today, production is edging toward 400 million tons.
-Most of this plastic is derived from petroleum, and as such is presently not biodegradeable.
+In 1960, 7 million tons of plastic were being produced annually.
+Today, the world produces almost 400 million tons.
+Most of this plastic is derived from petroleum.
+As such, it is presently not biodegradeable.
 It’s an accumulating problem.

 Plastic was invented in the 19th century so that billiard balls could be produced from a source easier to access than elephant tusks.
 Reduction of elephant slaughter was a laudatory outcome.
 But today, plastic washes over the world, from the African jungle to the Poles.
 Much of it is used once and then discarded.
 And it really never goes away.

 About 9 million tons of plastic reaches the world’s oceans each year, where it has one of its most devastating impacts.
 If you walk along a beautiful, lonely beach on the northwest coast of Scotland, as I did a couple of years ago, you will be walking in a field of washed-up plastic, including water bottles, foamed polystyrene in various stages of disintegration, and nylon fishing nets.